 Other Ways to Save When Choosing Restaurants

-When looking for affordable, cheap restaurants for a group that aren’t well known chains, or are maybe outside of your comfort zones, look for these factors in order to save:
+When looking for affordable, cheap restaurants for a group that isn’t well-known chains, or is maybe outside of your comfort zones, look for these factors in order to save:

 - Places with happy hours

 - Places with a lot of appetizers on the menu – often these are more affordable and shareable, making it easier to spend less and still have enough to eat

 - Large portion sizes – again, gives you the ability to share

 - Opt to dine out together for lunch, especially for restaurants that you know to be more expensive.
 Lunch menus are generally lower priced than dinner.

 If you’re looking to dine local, there are plenty of ways to know which restaurants are located near where you and your friends are or want to go.
 Aside from a simple internet search, you can look through websites like Yelp.com.
 Yelp will not only allow you to search by location, but also by cuisine and if you have any dietary restrictions.
 Looking for gluten-free restaurants?
 Just type in your search and you’re sure to find options near you.
 You’ll also get information on whether they accept large groups and if there are happy hour options.
 Yelp also has a feature that allows you to “check-in” to your restaurant.
 Often by doing so you get a perk, such as a free appetizer or drink.